Best free indoor cycling apps | 8 free alternatives to Zwift

 Want to get training without paying?
 Here’s our guide to the best free indoor training apps to support your riding

-With Wahoo closing Wahoo RGT, which offers a free tier, the only option that gives you a gamified environment comparable to Zwift is now MyWhoosh.
+With Wahoo closing Wahoo RGT, which offered a free tier, the only options giving you a gamified environment comparable to Zwift are now MyWhoosh and TrainingPeaks Virtual.

 Some free Zwift alternatives offer route videos similar to Rouvy, although you’ll often only have a small number of free-to-use roads to ride, with a paid subscription opening up further options and greater functionality.